-The latest BCH Hard Fork has a strong message for the blockchain community.
-It is a lesson to develop blockchain app with long-term perspectives.
-BCH, one of the fastest rising cryptocurrencies, hard forks its blockchain twice a year as a protocol for intended upgrades of the technology.
+The latest BCH (Bitcoin Cash) Hard Fork has a strong message for the blockchain community.
+It is a lesson to develop blockchain apps with long-term perspectives.
+BCH, one of the fastest-rising cryptocurrencies, hard forks its blockchain twice a year as a protocol for intended upgrades of the technology.

 Such development in the industry has a strong impact on users in terms of profit or investment returns.
 Also, their implications are substantial for developers and technologists.
-Ahead of the hard-fork, there were serious trends in the market.
+Ahead of the hard fork, there were serious trends in the market.

 Additionally, the two blockchains have different protocols.
 ABC runs on a protocol that is non-backward compatible.
 After the fork, the chain introduced two new operation codes.
-Also, a canonical transaction ordering is introduced in the chain.
+Also, canonical transaction ordering is introduced in the chain.